gazzimon/fhevm-react-template/README.md

 ## 🎯 The Problem

-Today we accept contracts and digital permissions that no one fully understands.

 We upload our ID and biometric data to multiple platforms → leaving them exposed.

 Digital governance does **not** guarantee: